-9.2.5.
+9.3.5.
 Hypertension case finding service

-The new NHSE commissioned hypertension case-finding service aims to increase detection of those with hypertension.
+The new NHSE/I commissioned hypertension case-finding service aims to increase detection of those with hypertension.
 It started in 2022 and as of April 2022 three out of five community pharmacies (31 out of 52, 60%) in Brighton & Hove provide the service.
-As of July 2022, this had increased to 39 pharmacies providing the service, and between them a total of 227 patients had been seen.
-NHSE will continue to monitor take up of this new service.

-There is an even distribution of pharmacies providing a hypertension case finding service across the city, as shown in Figure 16.
+There is an even distribution of pharmacies providing a hypertension case finding service across the city, as shown in Figure 15.